Mycotic/graduation-regression/README.md

 * Minority Groups such as Asians and Black students also graduate at a lower rate.

 * However, as the absolute number of a group of students increase in a school, their graduation rate decreases at a much lower rate and eventually begins to increase again.

+### Applications
+* Graduation requirements might need to be revised for specialized groups.

+* Further assistance needs to be provided to minority students like the SEEK program of CUNY

+* Revise acceptance policies or affirmative action policies.

 ### Further Analysis